nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 ## Post-generation checklist

-First a little bit of github administration:

-- [ ] Just making sure: you created a github repo and did the init/add/push shown after generating the project?
-- [ ] Go to the ["manage access" page](https://github.com/nens/{{ cookiecutter.project_name }}/settings/access) and click "add teams": add the "adviseurs" team with **write** access.
-Otherwise you're the only one who can work on it.
-- [ ] On that same page, add the team "nelen-schuurmans-pull-only" with **read** access.
-Otherwise the server cannot download the docker image.

-If you're working on other rana processes, you probably have these two installed already:
+If you have worked on other rana processes or Prefect projects, you probably have these two installed already:

-- [ ] Instead of virtualenv&pip, we now use `uv`.
+- [ ] Instead of virtualenv & pip, we now use `uv`.
 It handles the virtualenv, the pip install, pinning versions.
 It also works much faster.
 You need to install it, [here are the instructions](https://docs.astral.sh/uv/getting-started/installation/).
 - [ ] Run `uv sync`.
 - [ ] To keep the code readable and maintainable, we use pre-commit.
 Install it with `pip install pre-commit` .
 - [ ] Set up pre-commit to automatically run before every commit: `pre-commit install` .